top of page

 Chelsea Industrial

-535 W 28th St New York City
+535 W 28th St, New York, NY, 10001

 SEIZAN Gallery is pleased to announce its participation in Future Fair, taking place May 13 – May 16, 2026, at Chelsea Industrial.
 The gallery will present works by Marina Berio, Miné Okubo and Asako Tabata.